Lugsail lag windows for estimating time-average covariance matrices: Weighted BM estimators

 \subsection{Computational efficiency}

 In general, weighted BM estimators can have a similar order of computational complexity as SV estimators.
-Since computational efficiency is a necessity, we focus on piece-wise linear lag windows that eliminate most terms of the outer sum in \eqref{eq:wbm}.
-Specifically, using the Bartlett lag window in \eqref{eq:wbm} yields the multivariate BM estimator \citep{chen:seila:1987}.
-For $n = ab$, let $a$ be the number of batches and $b$ be the batch size such that the following standard assumption holds. \begin{assum} The integer sequence $b$ is such that $b \to \infty$ and $n/b \to \infty$ as $n\to \infty$, and both $b$ and $n/b$ are nondecreasing. \end{assum} For $l = 0, 1, \dots, a-1$, the mean vector for batch $l$ of size $b$ is $\bar{Y}_l(b) = b^{-1} \sum_{t=1}^{b}Y_{lb + t}$.
+Since computational efficiency is a necessity, we focus on piece-wise linear lag windows for which $\Delta_2 = 0$ almost everywhere eliminating most terms of the outer sum in \eqref{eq:wbm}.
+Specifically, using the Bartlett lag window in \eqref{eq:wbm} yields the fast multivariate BM estimator \citep{chen:seila:1987}.
+For $n = ab$, let $a$ be the number of batches and $b$ be the batch size such that the following standard assumption holds. \begin{assumption} The integer sequence $b$ is such that $b \to \infty$ and $n/b \to \infty$ as $n\to \infty$, and both $b$ and $n/b$ are nondecreasing. \end{assumption} For $l = 0, 1, \dots, a-1$, the mean vector for batch $l$ of size $b$ is $\bar{Y}_l(b) = b^{-1} \sum_{t=1}^{b}Y_{lb + t}$.
 Then the multivariate BM estimator is